-The special thing about a place like Goldfield is you can pop into establishments that are open for business now, just as they were more than 100 years ago.
+The special thing about a place like Goldfield is that you can pop into establishments that are open for business now, just as they were more than 100 years ago.
 Formerly the Hoist House Saloon, this historic, original-to-Goldfield saloon is situated kitty corner from the legendary Goldfield Hotel.
 Keep an eye out for an Old West-style false front edifice and flashy neon out front.
-Within, every road tripper is sure to feel like family, thanks to great conversation with locals, ice cold drinks of all kinds, and one of the only places to get an after hours bite to eat in Goldfield.
+Within, every road tripper is sure to feel like family, thanks to great conversation with locals, ice-cold drinks of all kinds, and one of the only places to get an after-hours bite to eat in Goldfield.

 Across from some longstanding establishments, the location isn’t the only fascinating thing about The Mozart House Tavern—while you’re here, be sure to pay attention to historic relics inside the bar.
 Admire the single-piece Brunswick bar counter itself, then get a glimpse of the historic (still in use!) cash register behind it.

 Hours vary at The Mozart Tavern, so if you’re traveling US Highway 95, just give them a buzz and see if they’re around.